There are various ways to install Linux Mint:

-- This is optional but if you have important data on the system where you are going to install Linux Mint, you should copy the files on an external disk.
+- This is optional but if you have important data on the system where you are going to install Linux Mint, you should copy the files to an external disk.

-- Minimum 1 GB RAM (2 GB recommended for a comfortable usage).
+- Minimum 1 GB RAM (2 GB recommended for comfortable usage).

 - Minimum 15 GB of disk space (20 GB recommended).

-- Minimum 1024×768 resolution (on lower resolutions, press ALT to drag windows with the mouse if they don’t fit in the screen).
+- Minimum 1024×768 resolution (on lower resolutions, press ALT to drag windows with the mouse if they don’t fit on the screen).